Tool Board ID Reading and Viewing

 baud: 250000

-IDfor the toolboard, it must be[mcu toolboard]followed byserial:and then the ID you searched for
+ID, it must be[mcu toolboard]followed byserial:and then the toolboard ID you found.

-- Please note that this tutorial is for searching and configuring the toolboard ID.
-Under normal circumstances, it should already be connected to the mainboard
+- Please note this tutorial is for toolboard ID search and configuration, assuming it is already properly connected to the mainboard.

-SAVE & RESTARTin the upper right corner to automatically save and restart klipper
+SAVE & RESTARTin the top right corner.
+This will automatically save and restart Klipper.

-dangerousNote: All IDs appearing in the document are examples.
-Each mainboard's ID is different.
-Please enter the actual ID you obtained.
+DangerNote: All IDs appearing in this document are examples.
+The actual ID for each mainboard is different.
+Please use the ID you actually obtained. ::

 - Firmware Requirement: